Return to articles

 Dialup Internet in Rural Areas

-While broadband Internet options are certainly the top choice because of their faster upload and download speeds, these options are still not always available in some rural locations.
+While broadband Internet options (like cable and fiber) are certainly the top choice because of their faster upload and download speeds, these options are still not always available in some rural locations.
 If this is the case, you may need to consider dialup Internet.

 Dialup works on the same phone line infrastructure as a DSL connection, but there are some major differences.
 With dialup, there will be a delay for you to connect to the Internet (during the dialup period), and while using the Internet to browse online or stream video, your home phone line will be tied up.
 For mobile phone users, this may not be an issue, but if you like to use your home phone line, it’s something to keep in mind.
-Overall, dialup is slower than DSL, but in those parts of the country where Internet is still dialup or nothing, it’s better than nothing.
+Overall dialup is slower than DSL, but in those parts of the country where the only Internet is dialup, it’s better than nothing.

 To sum it up, if you live in a rural area, your options for the best Internet may be limited.
 That being said, when you’re shopping for Internet service, first consider how much you want to spend and what speeds you’re looking for.
 Not sure what speed you need?
 Check out this quiz to find out your household’s Internet speed needs.